About Psychology Tools

 Q: Can I sell these worksheets?

 Q: Can I put these worksheets on my website?

 A: No. You are very welcome to link to the versions on Psychology Tools but please don't host them on your own site.
-Linking to them rather than hosting them directly will save you bandwidth and means your clients will always get the latest version of a worksheet.
+Hosting them on your own website steals some of the Google-juice that keeps the site going.

 Q: Can I include these materials in a book that I'm writing?

-A: If you would like to include Psychology Tools materials in a book then contact me with details of your publishing agreement and your proposed use of Psychology Tools materials.
-Be aware that I'm also working on some books including these materials so may not always be able to say yes.
+A: If you would like to include Psychology Tools materials in a book then contact me with details of your book, authors, publishing agreement, and your proposed use of Psychology Tools materials.
+For a couple of worksheets it's usually not a problem, if you want more we can discuss licensing terms.